solexx/fhem-munin-plugins/README.md

 ### Examples

-Here's my setup with default graphs: http://jigsaw.home.well-adjusted.de/munin/fhem_auto-week.html
+Here's my setup with all default graphs: http://jigsaw.home.well-adjusted.de/munin/fhem_auto-week.html

 And a few custom graphs that only aggregate data from the default graphs: